pranaynaidu/pranaynaidu.github.io/index.md

+## Hey there, I'm Pranay
+### Come check out my ePortfolio!

-> You can use the [editor on GitHub](https://github.com/pranaynaidu/pranaynaidu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/pranaynaidu/pranaynaidu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 ```ruby
 /* IT145 Final Project - Zoo Monitoring System (Option 2)